peterb12/A-Tour-Of-Haskell/Week2.md

 One implication of this definition is that a list can only hold objects of one type.  `[1, 2, 3, 4]` is a list.  `['A', 'B', 'C', 'D']` is a list.  but `[1, 'A', 2, 'B']` is not a list, because it contains multiple types, and can't be built.
 (There *are* ways to build lists that contain all of those items, but you have to use another data structure, the tuple, that we haven't introduced yet)

 The operator we use to build a list is `:`.
 This is pronounced `cons`, which is short for "constructor", for historical reasons.
-When the above defintiion says "put onto the front of another list" that means we take the item we want to add to the front of the list, and use `:` to do it.
+When the above definition says "put onto the front of another list" that means we take the item we want to add to the front of the list, and use `:` to do it.

 Let's say we're working with lists of Ints, and we want to end up with a list of the numbers 1, 2, and 3, in that order.
 There are very simple ways to do this, but let's do it the **hard** way first.